vivekteega/flowallet-testnet/README.md

 1. objectName - Name of the objectData to be reset
 2. options - (optional, options detailed at end of module)
-Note: value of objectData is taken from floGlobals.appObjects[objectName]
+Note: value of objectData is taken from floGlobals.appObjects[objectName] The object data corresponding with Object Name must be defined in floGlobals.appObjects[objectName] before a reset can be done

 #### updateObjectData
 	floCloudAPI.updateObjectData(objectName, options = {})